 From the innovative AI software you may not even know you’re using to AI powered apps for your HR, sales, customer services and marketing teams; here’s a rundown of simple ways to introduce artificial intelligence in the workplace.

-Your everyday robot: the case of Office 365
+Your everyday robot: the case of AI and Office 365

 Once regarded as futuristic, AI now fits so seamlessly into our daily lifestyle that we’re completely unaware we’re operating artificial intelligence based systems (think Gmail’s “nudge” feature or Alexa’s daily weather report).

 The same goes for artificial intelligence in the workplace, and with over 120 million active commercial users a month, Microsoft Office 365 is the ultimate example of AI that can go under the radar.
 As a new iWriter whitepaper highlights, Office is constantly innovating with new AI techniques that users either adopt intuitively or are guided through from within the programme itself through a series of automatic prompts or videos.

 Flagged by iWriter’s whitepaper, here are a few Office 365’s Artificial Intelligence powered features you should be making the most of:

 - Turn Microsoft Office into your own PA

 Collating past data from meetings, activities and mail traffic, Outlook’s machine learning systems work can optimize your calendar and inbox.
 Based on previous interactions, Outlook determines the priority of meetings and emails so you can focus your time on your most important tasks and contacts.